 Grinding grooves are oval shapes ground into the hard granite rocks in the river.
 Ewamian people used to sharpen their axes in these grooves, using water from the river.
 You'll see these down in the river bed in front of the homestead.
-There
+There are big numbers of grooves at White Springs Creek and some more at Skull Camp

-Moved to Mona Mona, the story of Ceasar and Ron Richards
+Mona Mona Mission 1950s Moved to Mona Mona, the story of Ceasar and Ron Richards

-Brothers Ceasar and Ron Richards were removed to Mona Mona Mission after his mother, Dora, died when Ron was 5 years old.
+Brothers Ceasar and Ron Richards were removed to Mona Mona Mission after his mother.
+Dora, died when Ron was 5 years old.
 The boys were separated from their father and older brothers, because of the lighter colour of their skin.
 Their father Tommy and older brothers, Chisolm, George Corbett & Manney worked on stations as stockmen and trackers for the police.
 Their older sister, Gertie, also worked on the stations.
 The older boys, Gertie and father Tommy spent their whole lives on Ewamian country.
 They were not removed to the mission because they had dark skin.

 When the Police came to take Caesar and Ron away the boys they did not know where they were being taken.
 They had grown up with the station owners, the Wilcott family who had treated them like their own children.
 At this time the Protector of Aborigines controlled Aboriginal peoples lives under the Act.
 The Wilcott's tried to adopt Caesar and Ron, but were refused by the authorities.
-Tommy stayed on at the station and worked for the police as a tracker as needed.
-Although the Protector controlled Tommy's wages, he managed to send money through to Mona Mona for Caesar and Ron's education, probably organised by the Wilcott's.
+Tommy stayed on at the station and worked for the police as a tracker as needed Atthough the Protector controlled Tommy's wages, he managed to send money through to Mona Mona for Caesar and Ron's education, probably organised by the Wilcott's.